 Graeme Tweedy, mental health nurse and UNISON representative at Devon Partnership NHS Trust and Community Health, said he was there “because climate change is a health issue, it is something that affects everybody and is our number one threat.”

 He said that the union had just run a green week to support the youth strikers, with stalls at Wonford House and the Royal Devon & Exeter Hospital to raise awareness of the issue.

-All the UK’s main opposition parties backed today’s climate strike, although the Labour Party has been strongly criticised for allowing Heathrow, City and Gatwick airports as well as oil company BP to sponsor events at its annual conference in Brighton this week.
+All the UK’s main opposition parties backed today’s climate strike, although the Labour Party has been strongly criticised for allowing Heathrow, London City and Gatwick airports as well as oil company BP to sponsor events at its annual conference in Brighton this week.

 Phil Bialyk, Exeter City Council leader and Labour councillor for Exwick, said: “I welcome the show of support from people of all ages who came out to raise awareness of the devastating effects of climate change.”

 “It was great to see so many staff from the city council taking part and showing their commitment to the cause.
 There is clearly a lot of work to do to make an impact but we have made a commitment to creating a carbon-neutral city.”

 Diana Moore, Green Party councillor for St. David’s, said: “This is fantastic, the most amazing turnout I’ve ever seen for any campaign in Exeter.
 It sends such a strong message because it’s making decision-makers feel really uncomfortable.
 We need decision-makers to follow through on the things that they say.”

 “Young people here are focussed on the issues they want us all to engage with.
 This is about science and understanding its insights.
 It’s about making sure young people have the skills and knowledge they need for jobs for the future.”